arkadiko-dao/arkadiko/docs/grant.md

 - When a vault gets liquidated, the STX collateral is transferred to a STX liquidation reserve address
 - A simple bidding mechanism allows Stackers to buy up STX collateral at a discount, first come first serve

+---

 15. As a guest, I can browse the main page and documentation

 Up until now, we have always talked about a few personas (user, stacker, automated liquidator), but not about an initial guest user yet.
 The guest can browse the web page and read documentation freely without authenticating with the Stacks Wallet browser extension.

+---

+16. As a user, I can take out collateral when my collateral to debt ratio goes over 200
+#### Acceptance Criteria
+the Clarity Contract must do the following, atomically:
+- Flag to transfer an amount of STX out of the vault into the user's STX address, after the current stacking cycle ends
+- Keep the collateral to debt ratio above the ratio set by the DAO

+---

 ## Budget & Milestones
 **What grant amount are you seeking?
 How long will the project take in hours?
 If more than 20, please break down the project into milestones, with a clear output (e.g., low-fi mockup, MVP with two features) and include the estimated work hours for each milestone.**